zrajm/cheaf/README.md

 # Cheaf

+The EAF chef – It slices and dices your annotation files any way you like it!
-Swiss army knife for shell scripting with ELAN’s EAF files.
+This is a small tool to help you do shell scripting with ELAN’s EAF files.

 This is a simple tool I’ve written to extract for the purpose of simplifying shell scripting with ELAN data.
 It uses the Python module [pympi-ling] to read